Managing waste wisely just got cheaper for Member and Participating Council residents at the West Metro Recycling Centre!

 What if I lose / use my Waste Passes before the end of the financial year – can I get more?

 No. Waste Passes are only issued once a year, and the allocation you receive with your rates notice is your full allocation for the year.
 Similarly, Waste Passes cannot be replaced if you lose them.
-However, as a Member Council resident, you qualify for special discounted rates on your waste disposal all year round.
+However, as a Member or Participating Council resident, you qualify for special discounted rates on your waste disposal all year round.
 See our special Member Council Fees and Charges page for details.

 Can I exchange a Bulk Waste Pass for a Green Waste pass?